iltuoconsulenteit/DocCropper/README.md

 experimental and not yet thoroughly tested.
 It loads the application logo and shows a green or red dot indicating whether the server is running.
 Use the menu to start, stop or update DocCropper, or open the site in your browser.
+On Linux the icon now responds to left clicks by launching the default **Open App** action so you can access commands just like on Windows.
-On Linux you may need the `python3-gi` and `libappindicator3` packages so the tray menu can display correctly.
+You may need the `python3-gi` and `libappindicator3` packages so the tray menu can display correctly.
 If no graphical environment is available, run it with the `--no-tray` option to start the server without showing an icon: